cchehoud/ContigAnnotation/README.md

 ### Databases

 Blast databases are required for annotating sequences with blast hits.
-CDD database and additional files required by `rpsbproc.ini`
+CDD database and additional files required by `rpsbproc.ini`.